PlatformOfTrust/marketing-app/src/pages/news/toni-luhti-appointed-as-the-ceo-of-platform-of-trust-pressRelease/index-fi.md

 ---
-path: "/news/toni-luhti-appointed-as-the-ceo-of-platform-of-trust" # path to where you want blog to be published aka https://www.platformoftrust.net//blogs/sport-venue
+path: "/fi/ajankohtaista/toni-luhti-platform-of-trustin-toimitusjohtajaksi" # path to where you want blog to be published aka https://www.platformoftrust.net//blogs/sport-venue
 date: '2019-07-23T13:45:33.962Z'
-title: 'Toni Luhti appointed as the CEO of Platform of Trust'
+title: 'Toni Luhti Platform of Trustin toimitusjohtajaksi'
-image: './toni.jpg' # Featured image shown on page and listings.
+image: './../../static/toni.jpg' # Featured image shown on page and listings.
 Save in same folder.
 Don't use svg.
 pic: 'toni2.jpg' # Hex image shown on page and listings.
 No path, just filename.
 Save in same folder.
 Don't use svg.
 pictext: ''
 type: 'news' # All "News" are blogs to separate them from real pages made with MarkDown, so that they appear in blog listings etc.